dstucrypt/agent/README.md

 # Usage

-## Sign and encrypt file with transport header
+## Sign and encrypt file for tax office email gate.

-Ready to send to tax office:
+Ready to send to tax office email gate.
+Would include data, signuture, transport headers with email to send response to among other things:

     node index.js --sign --crypt  otrimano.cer \
                 --key Key-6.dat:password \